PatrickMatthiesen/DSYS-gRPC-template/README.md

 ### Defining a service

 1. Make a service with a telling name.
-Here the name of the service is `Template`, its a bad name but it is a name.
+Here the name of the service is `Template`, It's a bad name but it is a name.

     ```protobuf
     service Template